President (government title): Dictatorships

 Suharto (left), Idi Amin (center), and Saddam Hussein (right) are examples of dictatorial leaders who used the title "President".

 In dictatorships, the title of president is frequently taken by self-appointed or military-backed leaders.
 Such is the case in many states: Idi Amin in Uganda, Mobutu Sese Seko in Zaire, Ferdinand Marcos in the Philippines, Suharto in Indonesia, and Saddam Hussein in Iraq are some examples.
 Other presidents in authoritarian states have wielded only symbolic or no power such as Craveiro Lopes in Portugal and Joaquín Balaguer under the "Trujillo era" of the Dominican Republic.

 President for life is a title assumed by some dictators to try to ensure their authority or legitimacy is never questioned.
 Presidents like Alexandre Pétion, Rafael Carrera, Josip Broz Tito, and François Duvalier died in office.
-Kim Il Sung was named Eternal President of the Republic after his death.
+Kim Il Sung was named Eternal leader of the Republic after his death.

 Collective presidency

 The seven-member Swiss Federal Council serves as collective head of government and state of Switzerland.

 Only a tiny minority of modern republics do not have a single head of state.
 Some examples of this are: